Major Project I

 • Brainstorm ideations using storyboarding/sketches

-• Design inspiration from other design resources/ websites for ideations
+• Design inspiration from other design resources/ websites for ideation

 • Develop User Flow Diagram